martinp23/wfh-comp-resources/make-lib-bookmarklet.md

 UNSW has a proxy through which logged-in users can access journal articles off-site.

-This page will describe how to make a button for your bookmarks bar which will reload the active tab using the proxy.
+This page describes how to make a button for your bookmarks bar which will reload the active tab using the proxy.

 ### Instructions for Chrome